AlexSutila/GBCEmulator/README.md

 The web version does not require compilation or installation, try it out [here](https://alexsutila.github.io/IroGB/)!

+### RetroArch Compatability
+We also expose our emulator core as a functional [libretro](https://www.libretro.com/#google_vignette) port, giving it compatability with [retroarch](https://www.retroarch.com/).
+As a result, with cross compilation our core runs on basically every platform that supports retroarch.

 ### Memory Bank Circuitry Support
 IroGB supports most official and unofficial memory bank controllers (MBCs) that were used in Game Boy cartridges.
 This includes the following:
 - No MBC